gnab/remark/README.md

           </body>
         </html>

-2. Enter you Markdown-formatted slideshow and any styles needed in the assigned areas.
+2. Enter your Markdown-formatted slideshow and any styles needed in the assigned areas.

 3. Launch the HTML file in a decent browser and enjoy!